HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/inferring-on-your-own-speechbrain-models.md

 #### Important Notes
 - The interface requires specific module names for compatibility
 - Proper pretrainer configuration is essential for loading checkpoints
-- All required modules must be explicitly declared in the YAML configuration
-- The encoder can be customized but must follow the specified interface structure
+- Module structure must match the interface expectations for encoding and decoding

 Here's the condensed version focusing on key implementation details and concepts: